framer/motion/api/framer-motion.api.md

     }): void;
 }

+// Warning: (ae-forgotten-export) The symbol "MotionConfigProps" needs to be exported by the entry point index.d.ts
+//
+// @public
+export function MotionConfig({ children, features, ...props }: MotionConfigProps): JSX.Element;

+// Warning: (ae-internal-missing-underscore) The name "MotionConfigContext" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface MotionConfigContext {
+    // (undocumented)
+    features: MotionFeature[];
+    // (undocumented)
+    transformPagePoint: TransformPoint2D;
+}

+// @internal (undocumented)
+export const MotionConfigContext: React.Context<MotionConfigContext>;

 // Warning: (ae-internal-missing-underscore) The name "MotionContext" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)